A Descriptive Study of Self-Reported Injury in Non-elite Adaptive Athletes.

 CONCLUSIONS: This study shows that non-elite adaptive sports athletes sustain similar types of injuries as noted in published reports of elite athletes but could be provided with less injury prevention education and access to medical care.
 This area will require future study, especially investigating injury risk factors within specific sports and diagnoses.

 Orthopedics & Sports Medicine

 Soo Hoo, Jennifer A; Latzka, Erek; and Harrast, Mark A, "A Descriptive Study of Self-Reported Injury in Non-elite Adaptive Athletes."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 750.